 The preparation of planning policy documents is strictly regulated by planning law.
 The regulations require minimum levels of consultation at given stages of a document's preparation.

-The regulations, however, do give flexibility on how to consult in the early stages of a documents preparation.
+The regulations, however, do give flexibility on how to consult in the early stages of a document's preparation.
+The Council will always try to engage with the community at the earliest opportunity in the preparation of planning documents.